jntaimo/LEDaudio/README.md

 I want LEDaudio to be a collection of functions to interact with LED strips, with linear functions that can be used simultaneously on either the same, or different part of the strips.

 ## Technologies
-### [Arduino IDE with Teensyduino][Teensyduino]
+### Arduino IDE with Teensyduino
-  - The most straightforward way to program Teensy microcontrollers
+  - The most straightforward way to program Teensy microcontrollers [here][Teensyduino]
-### [Teensy 4.1 microcontroller][Teensy 4.1]
+### Teensy 4.1 microcontroller
-  - Really fast microntroller made by PJRC, with an absurd number of ports and examples to base code off of.
+  - Really fast microntroller made by PJRC, with an absurd number of ports and examples to base code off of [here][Teensy 4.1].
-### [Teensy Audio Library][Teensy Audio Wiki]
+### Teensy Audio Library
   - A fast and lightweight library made by the folks over at PJRC (who also designed Teensy)
-  - Has support for easy audio analysis, especially the 1024 point Fast Fourier transform, which I use to get the audio spectrum.
+  - Has support for easy audio analysis, especially the 1024 point Fast Fourier transform, which I use to get the audio spectrum [here][Teensy Audio Wiki]
-### [WS2812Serial]
+### WS2812Serial
-  - Another beauteous library by PJRC that allows for non-blocking control of LEDs, letting the audio library and LEDs run at the same time without breaking each other.
+  - Another beauteous library by PJRC that allows for non-blocking control of LEDs, letting the audio library and LEDs run at the same time without breaking each other [here][WS2812Serial]
-### [FastLED]
+### FastLED
   - LED control library used in conjunction with WS2812BSerial
-  - Has a lot of built-in functions that reduce the amount of necessary code.
+  - Has a lot of built-in functions that reduce the amount of necessary code [here][FastLED].
-### [WS2812B Addressable RGB LED strips][WS2812B]
+### WS2812B Addressable RGB LED strips
   - Run on 5V, and are some of the most commonly used LED strips
-  - Requires a single pin to control the entire length.
+  - Requires a single pin to control the entire length [here][WS2812B].

 ## Features
  - Basic 16 pixel spectrum analyzer display over USB audio